PhysiCell-Tools/python-loader/man/docstring/pcdl_make_cell_vtk.md

                         float and int will be handled as numeric, bool as Boolean, and str as categorical data. default is an empty string.
-  --microenv MICROENV   should the microenvironment be extracted? setting
-                        microenv to False will use less memory and speed up processing, similar to the original pyMCDS_cells.py
-                        script. default is True.
   --physiboss PHYSIBOSS
                         if found, should physiboss state data be extracted and loaded into the df_cell dataframe? default is True.